The Mistakes of Coaxing Volunteers (and Fixes)

 When’s the last time you volunteered your (unpaid) time to something or someone?
 Did you do it reluctantly?
 Or excitedly?

-Recruiting volunteers is difficult work (that’s probably true of all volunteer recruiting efforts, but particularly in a church).
+Recruiting church volunteers is difficult work.
 But I think recruitment can be eased with a little work on the front end by the recruiters.

 Cajoling vs Compelling (the already called)

 Often we resort to cajoling or arm twisting.
 And from time to time, for one-time or short-term volunteer needs, the coaxing methodology suffices.
-But the volunteering doesn’t typically last.
+But their volunteering doesn’t typically last.

 Others of us tend to fill our volunteer slots through convicting messages.
 We play the prophet role and convict them into volunteering.
 We proof text scripture to help our convicting message or we just plain convict them with guilt.
 This method often leads to ministry volunteers who serve reluctantly, guilt-ridden and without joy.